Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Abstract

 \section{Abstract}

 Wrong-Way Risk (WWR) is an important component in Funding Valuation Adjustment ($\FVA$) modelling.
-Yet, it can be challenging to compute WWR efficiently.
-We propose to split the relevant exposure profile into two parts: an independent part and a WWR-driven part.
-For the first part, already available exposures can be used where correlations between the funding spread and market risks are ignored.
+Yet, the standard assumption is independence between market risks and the counterparty defaults and funding costs.
+This typical industrial setting is our point of departure, where we aim to assess the impact of WWR without running a full Monte Carlo simulation with all credit and funding processes.
+We propose to split the exposure profile into two parts: an independent and a WWR-driven part.
+For the former, exposures can be re-used from the standard $\xva$ calculation.
 We express the second part of the exposure profile in terms of the stochastic drivers and approximate these by a common Gaussian stochastic factor.
-The proposed approximation is generic, is an add-on to the existing $\xVA$ calculations and provides an efficient and robust way to include WWR in $\FVA$ modelling.
-All derivatives that are present in the existing $\xVA$ calculations can be part of the portfolio when approximating the WWR exposure.
-Furthermore, the approximation provides some intuition on WWR.
-Case studies are presented for an interest rate swap and a representative multi-currency portfolio of swaps.
-They illustrate that the approximation method is applicable in a practical setting due to its generic nature.
-We analyze the approximation error and illustrate how the approximation can be used to compute WWR sensitivities, which are needed for risk management.
+Within the affine setting, the proposed approximation is generic, is an add-on to the existing $\xVA$ calculations and provides an efficient and robust way to include WWR in $\FVA$ modelling.
+Case studies for an interest rate swap and a representative multi-currency portfolio of swaps illustrate that the approximation method is applicable in a practical setting.
+We analyze the approximation error and use the approximation to compute WWR sensitivities, which are needed for risk management.
+The approach is equally applicable to other metrics such as Credit Valuation Adjustment.

 { \thefootnote }